SigNoz/signoz.io/comparisons/2024-02-19-dynatrace-vs-newrelic.md

 ### New Relic

 The onboarding process for New Relic was easy as well.
-After providing my email address, verifying it, setting up a password, and choosing your data region, my New Relic account was set up in under a minute.
+After providing my email address, verifying it, setting up a password, and choosing my data region, my New Relic account was set up in under a minute.

 <figure data-zoomable align='center'>
     <img className="box-shadowed-image" src="/img/blog/2024/02/dynatrace-vs-newrelic-account-setup-new-relic.webp" alt="Account setup in New Relic"/>